 He was promoted to first lieutenant.

-He was promoted with the highest credit and reputation to post captain aboard the newly commissioned frigate Fox of 28 guns, a 6th Rate, that cruised the coast.
+He was promoted “with the highest credit and reputation” to post captain aboard the newly commissioned frigate Fox of 28 guns, a 6th Rate, that cruised the French coast.

-He escorted the Gibraltar regiments (the 29th and 56th Regiments of Foot) to Louisbourg.
+He escorted the Gibraltar regiments (the 29th and 56th Regiments of Foot) to the newly captured citadel of Louisbourg in Cape Breton.

-Shirley captured the French frigate la Renommée of 30 guns after a fierce engagement.
-For two weeks he towed the demasted frigate to Plymouth.
+Washington captured the French frigate la Renommée of 30 guns after a fierce engagement.
+For two weeks he towed the dismasted frigate to Plymouth.

-He captured, after a three hour battle, the privateer Jean Frederic of 22 guns from St. Malo.
+He captured, after a three-hour battle, the privateer Jean Frederic of 22 guns from Saint-Malo.

-Washington took command of the accommodation sloop Swift of 8 guns until his frigate Renown (la Renommée capture) was readied for sea.
+Washington took command of the accommodation sloop Swift of 8 guns until his frigate Renown (previously la Renommée capture) was readied for sea.

 He married Anne Elliot at St George’s, East Stonehouse, Devon, England.
-She was born in 1723 to John Elliott, Esq. of Plymouth, Devon.
+She was born in 1723 to John Elliott, Esq. of Plymouth, Devon, a wealthy landowner and local politician.

 He sailed for the Leeward Islands.

-He was at the Port Royal station in Jamaica.
+He patrolled out of the Port Royal station in Jamaica.

-He was transferred to the Viper of 14 guns by Admiral Townsend of Port Royal, switching commands with Capt.
-Smelt going to the Renown.
+He was transferred to the Viper of 14 guns by Admiral Townsend, Commander of the Port Royal Station, switching commands with Capt.
+Smelt, who went to the Renown.

-The admiralty reassigned Shirley back to the Renown.
+The admiralty admonished Admiral Townsend and reassigned Washington back to the Renown.

 He departed on the Renown from Port Royal, Jamaica.